AVI-1904/Realtime-Chat-app/README.md

-A chat application is a software platform that enables real-time communication between users through text .
+A chat application is a  platform that enables real-time communication between users through text .

-Key Features of Chat Applications-------

-Real-Time Messaging-----------

-Users can send and receive messages instantly, allowing for seamless communication.

-Group Chats-------

-Many chat apps support group conversations, enabling multiple users to communicate simultaneously.

-Message History-------

-Users can access past conversations, making it easier to track discussions and retrieve important information.

-User Presence Indicators-------

-These features show whether a user is online, offline, or currently typing, enhancing the interaction experience.
+1. Set up your project environment

+1--Install Node.js

+Download and install Node.js.

+Initialize the project---

+Create a new folder for your project and initialize a Node.js application:

+mkdir chat-app

+cd chat-app

+npm init -y

+Install dependencies
+Install required packages-----

+Backend-------Express, Socket.IO, and CORS

+npm install express socket.io cors

+Frontend----React

+Create the React app in a client directory:

+npx create-react-app client

+Build the Backend---

+Create the server--

+In the root folder, create a file named index.js.

+ Build the Frontend-

+Install dependencies in React
+Navigate to the client directory:

+cd client

+npm install socket.io-client

+Connect to the backend

+Update the App.js file in the React app:

+Run the application

+Start the backend server
+In the root folder:

+node server.js
+Start the React frontend
+Navigate to the client directory and run:

+npm start

+app looks like that below some images are avilable